iaiamomo/cardboard_yolo/README.md

 ## Validation
 1. Download the validation dataset from [roboflow](https://universe.roboflow.com/cardspace/cardboard_testset_).
 2. Extract the dataset into `dataset_det_val`
-2. Run the scripts to convert the detection dataset into classification and segmentation
+2. Use the scripts to convert the detection dataset into classification and segmentation
-    ```bash
-    cd dataset
-    python3 det2cls_val.py
-    python3 det2seg_val.py
-    ```
+4. Download the `clearml.csv` file from the tool to download the training info
 3. Run the following script to validate the various models
     ```python
-    cd src
+    cd src/validation
     python3 yolov8_det_valid.py   # YOLOv8 detection model validation
     python3 yolov8_cls_valid.py   # YOLOv8 classification model validation
     python3 yolov8_seg_valid.py   # YOLOv8 segmentation model validation
     ```

+## License
+Distributed under the MIT License.
+See [LICENSE](LICENSE) for more information.